 Since 2011, the Antena 2 Award is given by RDP/Antena 2, a national music radio station, in the form of a live recorded concert, integrated in their series “Concertos abertos”, in Lisbon.

 Both the high number of master class participants as well as the attendance of enthusiastic audiences prove the cultural interest of this project, with participants coming from numerous countries beyond Portugal: Germany, Argentina, Australia, Austria, Belgium, Brazil, Canada, Czech Republic, Chile, China, South Korea, Denmark, Spain, USA, France, Greece, England, Iran, Iceland, Israel, Italy, Ja-pan, Latvia, Netherlands, Poland, Republic of Macedonia, Romania, Russia, Sweden, Switzerland, Taiwan and the Ukraine.

-Along with the courses, a Music Festival with a number of renowned high quality concerts and recitals takes place at the Auditório Municipal da Casa da Música.
+Along with the courses, a Music Festival with a number of renowned high quality concerts and recitals takes place.

-All teachers, internationally acclaimed artists invited specifically for the Festival and selected master class students, participate in these concerts.
-This type of Festival manages to gather a music-loving and knowledgeable audience in the town of Óbidos.
+All teachers (internationally acclaimed artists invited specifically for the Festival) and selected master class students participate in these concerts.

 This initiative has greatly contributed to the cultural dynamism of the Western Region as well as to the national and international recognition of Óbidos.